Skip to main content

 Do I have to try out in my region?

 No, players are nationally ranked.
-We select the top 175 girls and 175 boys to the National Combine no matter where they live, where they go to school, or what team they play for.
+We select the top girls and boys to the National Combine no matter where they live, where they go to school, or what team they play for.
 Players can try out at whichever regional tryout they prefer, and as many times as they want.

 What's this national combine all about?

 During National Combine, athletes will be taken through elite level training of both individual and team skill development as well as sessions on strength and conditioning, recruitment, student athlete advisory, social emotional learning, and leadership training.
-Combine players will live, breathe, eat and sleep nothing but USA lacrosse for three days.
+Combine players will live, breathe, eat and sleep nothing but USA lacrosse for four days.

 The tryout process is built in line with the qualifying steps for the U.S. National Team.
 As such, the experience will be challenging physically and mentally.
 Those that participate in the process will better understand the rigors associated with playing at the highest level.
 They will also receive a first-hand look at how the world’s most elite lacrosse team trains, prepares and operates.
 Skill development will be a huge focus for this program.